-description Sets a description for this route.
+Sets a description for this route.

-- next-hop <hop-id> via <actionlgateway> Configures how TNSR will handle traffic to this destination.
+next-hop <hop-id> via <action|gateway>

+Configures how TNSR will handle traffic to this destination.
 This may be repeated multiple times with unique hop-id values to specify multiple destinations.

-The following parameters are available to control the route behavior: - hop-id The ID of the next hop.
-Must be unique between entries in the same route. - via <ip-address> Sets the next hop for this route as an IP address.
-Additional modifiers are possible for any via form using an IP address destination, see Route modifiers. - via <ip-address> <interface> Configures both the IP address and interface for the next hop.
-This is the most commonly used form for routes.
-May use modifiers, see Route modifiers. - via <ip-address> next-hop-table <route-table-name> Configures a recursive route lookup using a different route table.
-May use modifiers, see Route modifiers. - via classify <classify-name> Reserved for future use. - via drop Drops traffic to this destination (null route). - via local The destination is local to TNSR, such as an interface address or loopback. - via null-send-prohibit Packets matching this route will be dropped by TNSR, and TNSR will send an ICMP "Destination administratively prohibited" message back to the source address. - via null-send-unreach Packets matching this route will be dropped by TNSR, and TNSR will send an ICMP "Destination unreachable" message back to the source address.
+Note: Take care when crafting next-hop entries for VRF route tables.
+Traffic matching this route will exit this VRF if the next hop is in a different VRF.

+The following parameters are available to control the route behavior:

+hop-id

+The ID of the next hop.
+Must be unique between entries in the same route.

+via <ip-address>

+Sets the next hop for this route as an IP address.
+Additional modifiers are possible for any via form using an IP address destination, see Route modifiers.

+via <ip-address> <interface>

+Configures both the IP address and interface for the next hop.
+May use modifiers, see Route modifiers.

+via <ip-address> next-hop-table <route-table-name>

+Configures a recursive route lookup using a different route table.
+May use modifiers, see Route modifiers.

+via classify <classify-name>

+Reserved for future use.

+via drop

+Drops traffic to this destination (null route).

+via local

+The destination is local to TNSR, such as an interface address or loopback.

+via null-send-prohibit

+Packets matching this route will be dropped by TNSR, and TNSR will send an ICMP "Destination administratively prohibited" message back to the source address.

+via null-send-unreach

+Packets matching this route will be dropped by TNSR, and TNSR will send an ICMP "Destination unreachable" message back to the source address.

+priority

+Sets the administrative distance priority for this route.
+This value Helps routing protocols choose between multiple possible destinations.
+This is only a local value, and a lower value is taken as being more reliable (closer).
+The same priority is used for all next-hop entries.